KDAB/KDGpu/README.md

 use KDGpu with KDGui::Window.
 Check out the handy [KDBindings](https://github.com/KDAB/KDBindings) repository too for some more syntactic sugar.

+More information can be found in the [documentation](https://docs.kdab.com/toy-renderer/unstable/index.html).

 ### What does KDGpu provide?

 - The KDGpu library